 Day 4 – Friday

 From Floreana, Santa Fe is located halfway to the central island of Santa Cruz.
 Today promises to become another memorable highlight of this cruise, with visits to the typical and popular islands of Santa Fe and South Plaza.
-Here you will be surprised again because of their complete distinctive character.
+Here you will be surprised again because of their completely distinctive character.
 Below the bizarre giant opuntia cacti, you will encounter some of the most characteristic and outstanding species, including land iguanas, but also birdwatchers and underwater enthusiasts will enjoy this experience.

 After breakfast and another wet landing, you will take a guided walk from the beach of Santa Fe.
 There is an easy shorter circuit or a strenuous longer hike land inland (Moderate Level; ca. 3km / 2 mi.); the guide will decide which path to follow.
 Don’t forget to save some energy for excellent swimming or snorkeling in the crystal-clear azure waters of Barrington Bay.